b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 — *[Concerning Tithing](https://www.churchofjesuschrist.org/study/ensign/1980/06/concerning-tithing?id=p4&lang=eng#p4)*, First Presidency Message, President Marion G. Romney, Second Counselor in the First Presidency; Ensign, June 1980

 Oh.
 Cool, thanks.
 Always thrilled to find that our loving Heavenly Father's Plan of Eternal Happiness™ involves me being indebted from birth.
+If that wasn't enough, satisfying this debt is to pay into an organization that actively conceals its how much money it holds and how it is used.
+As an added bonus, this organization also "[[WSJ Interview|misstated its assets on federal tax returns]]", just like Jesus would have wanted 🤗

 &nbsp;